How to Add Facebook Open Graph Meta Tags to WordPress Themes

 When you’re doing social networking the right way for your website it can bring huge amounts of traffic.
 Social is all about the visuals so if you want to make your content work well you need to use all the right visual cues.

 But how do you make sure the right imagery – the imagery you want – is being used?
-How can you be in control when your content is shared, rather than let your social network of choice choose an image at random for you?
+How can you be in control when your content is shared, rather than let your social network of choice (or even a popular theme you’re using) choose an image at random for you?
+Both themes and plugins can actually automate this.
+But automation is a killer because you lose control.

 That language is called Open Graph.
 In this article, I’ll discuss various ways of setting up Open Graph on your WordPress website.